GSE’s Voice

 Why Great Schools Start With Educational Leadership, Not Capital

-In recent years, schools have increasingly been discussed in the language of investment and less about educational leadership.
-Valuations, EBITDA multiples, real estate strategies, scalability, and growth plans now sit alongside conversations about curriculum,...
+In recent years, schools have increasingly been discussed in the language of investment rather than educational leadership.
+Valuations, EBITDA multiples, real estate strategies, scalability, and growth plans now sit alongside conversations about curriculum, pedagogy,...

 Educating the Intelligent Performer: Building the Next Generation of Thinkers, Doers, and Innovators